Iterate and Loop

 This section documents assorted features that may be of use in

-extending iterate.
+extending iterate

 Holds the variable that is used to return a value as a result of the

-iterateform.
-You may examine this and use it in awithclause, but you should not change it.
+form.
+You may examine this and use it in awith

 Makes syn a synonym for the existing

-iteratekeyword word.
+keyword word.
 Only the first word in each clause can have synonyms.

-&key access-fn size-fn sequence-type element-type element-doc-string index-doc-stringProvides a simple way to define sequence clauses.
+access-fn size-fn sequence-type element-type element-doc-string index-doc-stringProvides a simple way to define sequence clauses.
 Generates two clauses, one for iterating over the sequence's elements, the other for iterating over its indices.
 The first symbol of both clauses will have print-name

-for. element-name and index-name should be symbols. element-name is the second keyword of the element iterator (typically of the formin-sequence-type), and index-name is the second keyword of the index-iterator (typically of the formindex-of-sequence-type).
-Either name may benil, in which case the corresponding clause is not defined.
-If both symbols are supplied, they should be in the same package.
-Theforthat begins the clauses will be in this package.access-fn is the function to be used to access elements of the sequence in the element iterator.
+that begins the clauses will be in this package.access-fn is the function to be used to access elements of the sequence in the element iterator.
 The function should take two arguments, a sequence and an index, and return the appropriate element. size-fn should denote a function of one argument, a sequence, that returns its size.
 Both access-fn and size-fn are required for the element iterator, but only size-fn is needed for the index iterator.

 The sequence-type and element-type keywords are used to suggest types for the variables used to hold the sequence and the sequence elements, respectively.
 The usual rules about

-iterate's treatment of variable type declarations apply (see Types and Declarations).element-doc-string and index-doc-string are the documentation strings, for use with
+'s treatment of variable type declarations apply (see Types and Declarations).element-doc-string and index-doc-string are the documentation strings, for use with

-display-iterate-clauses.The generated element-iterator performs destructuring on the element variable.
+.The generated element-iterator performs destructuring on the element variable.

 As an example, the above

-for... in-whole-vectorexample could have been written:(defclause-sequence IN-WHOLE-VECTOR INDEX-OF-WHOLE-VECTOR :access-fn 'aref :size-fn (lambda (v) (array-dimension v 0)) :sequence-type 'vector :element-type t :element-doc-string "Elements of a vector, disregarding fill-pointer" :index-doc-string "Indices of vector, disregarding fill-pointer")
+example could have been written:(defclause-sequence IN-WHOLE-VECTOR INDEX-OF-WHOLE-VECTOR :access-fn 'aref :size-fn (lambda (v) (array-dimension v 0)) :sequence-type 'vector :element-type t :element-doc-string "Elements of a vector, disregarding fill-pointer" :index-doc-string "Indices of vector, disregarding fill-pointer")

-There are some subtleties to be aware of when writing iterate clauses.
+There are some subtleties to be aware of when writing iterate

 list, so you should always returned freshly consed lists, rather than

-constants.
-Second, iterate matches clauses by using eq on the
+matches clauses by using eq

-first symbol and string= on the subsequent ones, so the package
+on the subsequent ones, so the package

 of the first symbol of a clause is relevant.
 All of the clauses in

-this manual have their first word in the iterate package.
-You can use
+this manual have their first word in the iterate

-the package system in the usual way to shadow iterate clauses without
+the package system in the usual way to shadow iterate

 replacing them.